 Recently, there has been a lot of interest in the global properties of PPI networks.
-PPI networks for the yeast S. cerevisiae resulting from different high-throughput studies (Uetz et al., 2000; Xenarios et al., 2000; Ito et al., 2001) have been shown to have scale-free degree distributions (Jeong et al., 2001; Maslov & Sneppen, 2002).
-They have hierarchical structures with C(k) scaling as k^{-1} (Barabási et al., 2004).
+PPI networks for the yeast S.cerevisiae resulting from different high-throughput studies (Uetz et al., 2000; Xenarios et al., 2000; Ito et al., 2001) have been shown to have scale-free degree distributions (Jeong et al., 2001;

+Maslov and Sneppen, 2002).
+They have hierarchical structures with C(k) scaling as k^{-1} (Barabási et al., 2003).
 The degree distributions of this yeast PPI network, as well as the PPI network of the bacterium Helicobacter pylori, have been shown to decay according to a power law (Jeong et al., 2001; Rain et al., 2001).
-However, the high confidence D. melanogaster PPI network and a larger D. melanogaster PPI network have been shown to decay close to, but faster than a power law (Giot et al., 2003).
+However, the high confidence D.melanogaster PPI network and a larger D.melanogaster PPI network have been shown to decay close to, but faster than a power law (Giot et al., 2003).

-We compared the commonly studied statistical properties of large networks, namely the degree distribution, network diameter, and clustering coefficients C and C(k), of the PPI and various model networks.
+We compared the commonly studied statistical properties of large networks, namely the degree distribution, network diameter and clustering coefficients C and C(k), of the PPI and various model networks.
 Despite the degree distributions of the PPI networks being closest to the degree distributions of the corresponding scale-free random networks (Supplementary Figures 9 and 10), the remaining three parameters of the two yeast PPI networks differ from the scale-free model with most of them being closest to the corresponding geometric random networks (Supplementary Tables 4 and 5, and Supplementary Figures 11 and 12).
-An illustration of the behavior of C(k)in the yeast high confidence PPI network and the corresponding model networks is presented in Figure 3.
-Also, many of these properties of the two fruitfly PPI networks were close to ER, ER-DD, and SF models possibly indicating the presence of noise in these PPI networks (Supplementary Tables 4 and 5, and Supplementary Figures 13 and 14).
-Nevertheless, the high-confidence fruitfly PPI network exhibits some geometric network properties; for example, the clustering coefficient of this PPI network is only an order of magnitude smaller than the clustering coefficients of the corresponding geometric random networks, but it is at least four orders of magnitude larger than the clustering coefficients of the corresponding scalefree networks (Supplementary Table 5).
-We expect that ongoing improvements in the fruitfly PPI data set will make the structural properties of its PPI network closer to those of the geometric random graphs.
+An illustration of the behavior of C(k) in the yeast high-confidence PPI network and the corresponding model networks is presented in Figure 3.
+Also, many of these properties of the two fruitfly PPI networks were close to ER, ER-DD and SF models possibly indicating the presence of noise in these PPI networks (Supplementary Tables 4 and 5, and Supplementary Figures 13 and 14).
+Nevertheless, the high-confidence fruitfly PPI network exhibits some geometric network properties; e.g. the clustering coefficient of this PPI network is only an order of magnitude smaller than the clustering coefficients of the corresponding geometric random networks, but it is at least four orders of magnitude larger than the clustering coefficients of the corresponding scale-free networks (Supplementary Table 5).
+We expect that ongoing improvements in the fruitfly PPI dataset will make the structural properties of its PPI network closer to those of the geometric random graphs.

-4 Conclusions
+4 CONCLUSIONS

-Despite recent significant advances in understanding large real-world networks, this area of research is still in its infancy (Barabási & Oltvai, 2004; Newman, 2003).
-Novel techniques for analyzing, characterizing, and modeling structures of these networks need to be developed.
+Despite recent significant advances in understanding large real-world networks, this area of research is still in its infancy (Barabási and Oltvai, 2004; Newman, 2003).
+Novel techniques for analyzing, characterizing and modeling structures of these networks need to be developed.
 As new data becomes available, we must ensure that the theoretical models continue to accurately represent the data.
-The scale-free model has been assumed to provide such a model for PPI networks (Jeong et al., 2001; Rain et al., 2001; Maslov & Sneppen, 2002).
-The current scale-free model of human PPI network has been used for planning experiments in order to optimize time and cost required for their completion (Lappe & Holm, 2004).
-In particular, the model was used to form the basis of an algorithmic strategy for guiding experiments which would detect up to 90% of the human interactome with less than a third of the proteome used as bait in high-throughput pull-down experiments (Lappe & Holm, 2004).
-However, if an incorrect model is used to plan experiments then clearly the experiments will be at best inefficient at gaining the desired information.
-At worst, they could even be misleading by failing to direct experimenters to find actual PPIs that exist but will remain hidden because the experiments will be looking in the wrong place.
-Therefore, having an improved model for PPI networks is crucial for effective experimental planning.
+The scale-free model has been assumed to provide such a model for PPI networks (Jeong et al., 2001; Rain et al., 2001; Maslov and Sneppen, 2002).
+The current scale-free model of human PPI network has been used for planning experiments in order to optimize time and cost required for their completion (Lappe and Holm, 2004).
+In particular, the model was used to form the basis of an algorithmic strategy for guiding experiments which would detect up to 90% of the human interactome with less